zammad/zammad-admin-documentation/system/translations.rst

 So how does this local translation work?
 ----------------------------------------

-Within the translation menu look up the string you're searching for and update it's target as designed.
+Within the translation menu, look up the string you're searching for and update its target as designed.
 As soon as you leave the target input field, the change will be saved.

-Translated strings are slightly highlighted and come with a "Reset" action.
+Such locally translated strings are slightly highlighted and come with a "Reset" action.

 The translation strings shown by Zammad are always those of the profile language you've chosen.
 If you need to translate a different language,